Developer3027/copywriter/README.md

 Designed in Figma and adapted as a rebuild for a specific copywriting team found through Fiverr, LKM Creative.
 Consider this project a fan site and references go directly to LKM Creative or specific members of the team via the site/app.
 Inquires into the site build or design are clearly marked.
 This site/app is intended to showcase my skills as a designer and Rails developer and should not reflect on LKM Creative.

+Site has two faces.
+Public face is the public web site that provides information and sells the company objective.
+The secure face is used internal for employees and clients.
+How that works:

+Any public visitor can complete the contact form.
+The information from the form is saved and accessed through an internal email service.
+The admin can create a ticket.
+The ticket will assign an employee and create a client account.
+An external email service is used to contact the potential client.
+The employee can complete the ticket through a conversation with the client, either email or phone.
+The client and employee can talk through the app.
+Client can accept or decline copy and make notes.

+Admin can manage site.

+Employee can review work load and send internal email to employees, talk with clients.

+Clients can review copies and talk with employee.

 Admin can add, update, or remove a client that is listed on the client page.
-A client can have a image, a title, and a brief description.
+A client can have a profile section that includes a image, a title, and a brief description.

 Admin can add, update, or delete a review.
 A review can have an avatar, full name, country, start rating, and content.

-Admin can add, update, or delete a job.
+Admin can add, update, or delete a job / ticket.
 A job has a title, description, minimum requirements.

 Created an internal email service within the site for the team.
 Admin can manage team members for the internal mail of the site.